At a Glance

 ✨Know Your Technical Stuff

 As a Manufacturing Process Engineer, you'll need to demonstrate your understanding of MRP systems, routings, and BoMs.
-Brush up on your technical knowledge and be ready to discuss specific examples from your past experiences.
+Brush up on your technical knowledge and be ready to discuss specific examples from your past experience.

 ✨Showcase Your Problem-Solving Skills